Do you have a spare fifteen minutes?

 I don't think it's worth paying $20 a month for this service but the guide explains how to get removed from Spokeo, mylife, radaris, whitepages, intelius, and BeenVerified.
 They recommend a disposable email address, I use GuerrillaMail.com.

 Bonus Tip: Unrelated to these sites but related to opting out, sign up for OptOutPrescreen.com so you stop getting mailers offering you credit or insurance.
 You have to do this every five years if you opted out electronically.

 BONUS: Check MissingMoney.com

-I said six but here's a seventh, pop over to MissingMoney.com and see if any new missing money has been recorded in the last year.
+I said eleven but here's a twelfth, pop over to MissingMoney.com and see if any new missing money has been recorded in the last year.
 Here's a more detailed explanation of what Missing Money is about.